-What You Need To Know About Alleged Russian Payments To Trump's Lawyer Cohen
+What You Need To Know About Alleged Russian Payments To Trump Lawyer Cohen

 Mueller's office reportedly stopped and questioned Vekselberg on his way into the United States earlier this year as part of its investigation into Russia's attack on the 2016 presidential election.

-The special counsel's office is looking into whether anyone in the Trump campaign conspired with that attack; Trump and his aides deny strenuously there was any conspiracy.
+The special counsel's office is looking into whether anyone in the Trump campaign conspired with that attack; Trump and his aides deny there was any conspiracy.

 Avenatti's new claims also were strengthened by telecom giant AT&T's acknowledgement that it paid Cohen after Trump's election to gain "insight" into the new administration.

-One big player mentioned in the Avenatti file, however, denies the way its relationship was characterized.
+One big player mentioned in the Avenatti file, however, challenges how its relationship was characterized.
 Avenatti says that Vekselberg used intermediaries and the U.S. subsidiary of a company he owns to pay Cohen $500,000 — the money Avenatti says might have repaid Cohen after his payment to Daniels.

-The firm in question, however, management company Columbus Nova, denied that it had been used as a passthrough by Russians or anyone else for some kind of intrigue with Cohen or Trump.
+The firm in question, however, management company Columbus Nova, denied that it had been used as a pass-through by Russians or anyone else for some kind of intrigue with Cohen or Trump.
 Columbus Nova said it had hired Cohen but not at the behest of anyone overseas.

 "The claim that Viktor Vekselberg was involved or provided any funding for Columbus Nova's engagement of Michael Cohen is patently untrue," the company said.
-"Neither Viktor Vekselberg nor anyone else other than Columbus Nova's owners, were involved in the decision to hire Cohen or provided funding for his engagement."
+"Neither Viktor Vekselberg nor anyone else other than Columbus Nova's owners were involved in the decision to hire Cohen or provided funding for his engagement."

 What does it all mean?